Skip to content

 1. Unsupported Parameters

-Certain media query conditions are not supported or do not translate well to container queries:
+Certain media query conditions do not translate well to container queries:

 • Orientation queries: